Call Us 24/7!

-Under the Trump administration, efforts have been made to reduce illegal immigration and speed up the deportation process.
-Trump issued a number of executive orders regarding the enforcement of immigration laws and border security.
+IN the past few years, efforts have been made to reduce illegal immigration and speed up the deportation process.
+Under the Trump administration, a number of executive orders regarding the enforcement of immigration laws and border security.
 The Department of Homeland Security implemented the executive orders and ICE hired an additional 10,000 agents and officials.
 The goal was to speed up the deportation process and the removal of undocumented immigrants quickly.
 These immigration policies also gave Immigration and Customs Enforcement less prosecutorial discretion.

 What is Expedited Removal?

 Expedited removal is the process by which “illegal immigrants” can be removed from the U.S. without having a formal immigration enforcement proceeding before an immigration judge.
 Current immigration law allows the entire process to occur in as little as twenty-four hours.
 In the past, expedited removal was only used for individuals who arrived at the U.S. border and made a misrepresentation or false claim about their citizenship and immigration status or did not have valid entry documents.
 In addition, it also applied to individuals who are caught within 100 miles of the border and have been in the U.S. for 14 days or less.

 Under the Trump administration, however, any individual apprehended by immigrant agents, anywhere in the U.S., that cannot prove they have been in the U.S. for at least two years, can be deported without any removal proceedings.
 The only exceptions are unaccompanied minors, individuals who intend to apply for asylum or who indicate that they fear persecution or torture in their home country, and individuals who claim to have lawful immigration status in the U.S.